 - Derives from the English game of rounders.

 The Doubleday myth got its start in 1905 when a certain Abner Graves claimed to have witnessed Abner Doubleday invent the game of (and the word) baseball in 1839 in Cooperstown, New York.
 Doubleday would later go on to win fame as general in the US Civil War.
 As we have seen, both the word and the game are older than this and, besides, the famous Abner Doubleday was a cadet at West Point in the spring of 1839 and could not have been in Cooperstown to invent the sport.
-Graves, who was only six years old at the time, probably witnessed a game of early baseball and confused some details.
-The man who organized the game was not the military man, but probably a cousin of his, also named Abner Doubleday, who lived in Cooperstown at the time.
-And instead of being an entirely new game, it was probably an unfamiliar variant of the game with which the residents of Cooperstown were already familiar.6
+Graves, who was only six years old at the time, probably witnessed a game of early baseball and mis-remembered the details.
+Graves also changed his story over the years, and as he retold it, it not only grew in detail, but he, himself, became a player in that game and not a mere witness (Block 50–57).

-Similarly, many claim that the rules for the modern game of baseball were laid down in 1845 by Alexander Cartwright and the other members of the Knickerbocker Base Ball Club.
+Another myth is the claim that the rules for the modern game of baseball were laid down in 1845 by Alexander Cartwright and the other members of the Knickerbocker Base Ball Club.
 According to this story, the next year, the first game of modern baseball was played at the Elysian Fields in Hoboken, New Jersey.
 (The Knickerbockers lost to the New York Baseball Club.)
-Alexander Cartwright and the Knickerbocker club did indeed set down rules to baseball in 1845 and played in Hoboken the following year, but this was nothing special.
+The Knickerbocker club did indeed codify a set of rules to baseball in 1845, but Cartwright himself probably had nothing to do with it, as he did not become an officer of the club until later.
+The team did play in Hoboken the following year, but again this was nothing special.

-Cartwright was not the first to codify the rules of baseball.
-The earliest known publication of baseball rules dates to some 50 years earlier, and in Germany of all places.
+The Knickerbocker Club was not even the first to codify the rules of baseball.
+The earliest known publication of baseball rules dates to some fifty years earlier, and in Germany of all places.
 In 1796, Johann Christoph Friedrich Gutsmuths wrote Ball mit Freystäten (oder das englische Base-ball), which translates as Ball with Free Station (or English Base-ball).
-The description appears in Gutsmuths’s book Speile zur Übung und Erholung des Körpers un Geistes für die Jugend, ihre Erzieher und alle Freunde Unschuldiger Jugendfreuden (Games for the exercise and recreation of body and spirit for the boy, his educator and all friends of the joys of youth).7
+The description appears in Gutsmuths’s book Speile zur Übung und Erholung des Körpers un Geistes für die Jugend, ihre Erzieher und alle Freunde Unschuldiger Jugendfreuden (Games for the exercise and recreation of body and spirit for the boy, his educator and all friends of the joys of youth) (Block 67)

 Nor were the Knickerbocker games of 1846 the first organized games of baseball as many believe.
 Organized ball was played in Manhattan as early as the 1820s, as this citation from the 25 April 1823 edition of the National Advocate indicates:

-I was last Saturday much pleased in witnessing a company of active young men playing the manly and athletic game of “base ball” at the Retreat in Broadway.8
+I was last Saturday much pleased in witnessing a company of active young men playing the manly and athletic game of “base ball” at the Retreat in Broadway (Block 160).

-And there were significant differences between the Cartwright rules and the ones we know today.
-Cartwright’s rules stated play would continue until one team scored 21 aces (presumably meaning runs, but Cartwright did not define the term) instead of nine innings.
-The 1845 rules had the bases approximately 75 feet from each other, instead of the modern 90.
+And there were significant differences between the Knickerbocker rules and the ones we know today.
+The Knickerbocker rules stated play would continue until one team scored twenty-one aces (presumably meaning runs, but the rules did not define the term) instead of nine innings.
+The 1845 rules had the bases approximately seventy-five feet from each other, instead of the modern ninety.
 Pitches were delivered underhand.
 And the number of players on each side was not stated in the rules (presumably it would vary from game to game).
 The one great innovation of the Knickerbocker rules was that they allowed for force outs and tag outs at the bases, where previously one had to throw and hit the runner with the ball to get him out.
-So, while the Knickerbocker rules were an important milestone in the evolution of baseball, they did not constitute a watershed.9
+So, while the Knickerbocker rules were an important milestone in the evolution of baseball, they did not constitute a watershed (Block 80–93).

 The final myth we’ll address here is that baseball derives from the English game of rounders.
 This is not correct.
-Rounders is not the father of American baseball, rather it is a distant cousin, both stemming from the game of English baseball.
+American baseball and English rounders are both descendents of English baseball, with significant changes in rules, as well as a name change, occurring over the centuries.

 The name rounders does not appear until 1828, in William Clarke’s Boy’s Own Book:

-In the west of England this is one of the most favourite sports with bat and ball...In Rounders, the players divide into two equal parties, and chance decides which shall have the first innings.10
+In the west of England this is one of the most favourite sports with bat and ball...In Rounders, the players divide into two equal parties, and chance decides which shall have the first innings (OED)

 Rounders is simply a name for a regional variant of English baseball.
 By the time rounders was invented, baseball was already well established in America.
-Gradually, this regional name supplanted the use of baseball throughout England, so by the time that Americans began investigating the origins of their national pasttime at the beginning of the 20th century, the name baseball had been all but forgotten in England, leaving only the familiar rounders.11
+Gradually, this regional name supplanted the use of baseball throughout England, so by the time that Americans began investigating the origins of their national pastime at the beginning of the 20th century, the name baseball had been all but forgotten in England, leaving only the familiar rounders (Block 22–31)